serverless-plus/website/README.md

 ### Deployment

 ```
-$ GIT_USER=<Your GitHub username> USE_SSH=true yarn deploy
+$ sls deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+> Notice: If you don't want to scan QR code, you can setup credentials for Tencent Cloud in `.env` file like `.env.example`.

 ### Continuous Integration